falafeljan/dariah-ch-workflows-workshop-2019/README.md

 Also, make sure to have `latexmk` installed (`sudo tlmgr install latexmk`).
 Then simply run `(cd paper; ./build.sh)` to build the paper PDF.
 We will invoke `pdflatex` with the `--shell-escape` flag, as this is required for building from the Markdown source.

 The contents of the paper are located in [`paper/paper.md`](paper/paper.md).

+### License

+This work is licensed under a Creative Commons [Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).